 About the Project

 This project will be a unique demonstration of unprecedented geographic breadth across five Pacific Northwest states-Idaho, Montana, Oregon, Washington, and Wyoming.
-It will involve more than 60,000 metered customers, and contain many key functions of the future smart grid, ultimately moving the nation closer to establishing a more efficient and effective electric grid.
+It will involve about 60,000 metered customers, and contain many key functions of the future smart grid, ultimately moving the nation closer to establishing a more efficient and effective electric grid.

 Project participants represent a mix of public and private entities, and will fund half of the approximately $178 million cost of the stimulus project.

 The Pacific Northwest Smart Grid Demonstration Project will